 Talk to your doctor about the risks of using telavancin injection.

 Telavancin injection is used alone or with other medications to treat serious skin infections caused by certain types of bacteria.
 It is also used alone or with other medications to treat certain types of pneumonia caused by bacteria when there are no other treatment options available.
 Telavancin injection is in a class of medications called lipoglycopeptide antibiotics.
 It works by killing bacteria that cause infection.

 Antibiotics such as telavancin injection will not work for colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 Telavancin injection comes as a powder to be mixed with liquid and injected intravenously (into a vein).
 It is usually infused (injected slowly) over a period of 60 minutes once every 24 hours for 7 to 21 days.
 The length of your treatment depends on the type of infection you have and how your body responds to the medication.

 You may experience a reaction while you receive a dose of telavancin injection, usually during your infusion or soon after your infusion has completed.
-Tell your doctor immediately if you experience any of these symptoms while you receive telavancin injection: difficulty swallowing or breathing, swelling of your tongue, lips, throat or face, hoarseness, itching, hives, rash, flushing of the upper body, fast heartbeat, or feeling faint or dizzy.
+Tell your doctor immediately if you experience any of these symptoms while you receive telavancin injection: sudden reddening of the face, neck, upper chest, or other body part; difficulty swallowing or breathing; swelling of your tongue, lips, throat or face; hoarseness; itching; hives; rash; fast heartbeat; or feeling faint or dizzy.